-Requirements for Two-and-a-Half, Three-, and Three-and-a-Half-Year Programs
+Requirements for Post-BSW, Two, Three-, and Three-and-a-Half-Year Programs

-All students on the two-and-a-half, three-, or three-and-a-half-year programs of study must be enrolled continuously for a minimum of six hours during long semesters.
+All students on the Post-BSW, two, three-, or three-and-a-half-year programs of study must be enrolled continuously for a minimum of six hours during long semesters.
 These students must also follow the prescribed course sequence outlined in the curriculum plan, and should not assume that courses will be offered in any other sequence.

 Some required courses are offered only during the day.
 The School will offer required courses during evening hours, but cannot guarantee that the program can be completed only at night or only during the day.
-Because the program is highly structured and must be completed in sequence, students considering enrollment in the two and a half, three, or three and a half year programs should plan carefully to ensure successful completion.
+Because the program is highly structured and must be completed in sequence, students considering enrollment in the two, three, or three and a half year programs should plan carefully to ensure successful completion.